Copyright © 2026

 Were the eagles our early bird warning of impending disaster, like the canaries in the coal mine were to miners of old?
 I wondered?

 God often used birds as messengers in the Bible, as has humankind.
 (Before telegraphs there were pigeons.)
 Why wouldn't God still be using them today?
-And why aren't we paying attention when great numbers of them are harmed?
-Can you imagine how many lives and financial loss could have been saved without relying on wind turbines, if someone had noticed how badly they were chewing up not only Bald Eagles, but other birds?
-How many tax dollars would have been saved without government underwriting them?
-Could that technology have withstood free market tests of real competition and the responsibility of full liability for damages?
-What warnings might we be missing- right now?
+Can you imagine how many lives and financial loss could have been saved if someone had noticed how badly they were being chewing up, and questioned it?

-A Gardener has much time to ponder such things when down on her knees and working with old hands in God's dirt.
-That's why you'll always see me with a notebook and cell phone nearby when gardening- as I was trained to do in my field of study.
-It was a field where balanced research plus accurate reporting had to support new ideas.
-In fact hearsay or one-sided spinning was illegal to do, without first acknowledging it was just one person's opinion, or a mere transient observation, not replicable or repeated.
+A Gardener has much time to ponder such things when on her knees and working with old hands in God's dirt.
+That's why you'll always see me with a notebook and cell phone nearby when gardening- as I was trained to do decades ago.

-Now it is gardening and planting season.
+Now it is primarily gardening season.
 Will share updates on our local River Birds, when possible.
-Although my initial "digging" into the impact of current technologies on our birds has been interesting, for accuracy's sake, more is needed.
-Perhaps my writing on this topic will encourage someone else to do a little researching.
-If so, dig.
+Although my initial "digging" into such questions has been interesting, for accuracy's sake, much more research is needed.
+Perhaps my writing questions on this topic will encourage someone else to do a little researching.
+If you've the inclination and time, dig.
 If the dirt seems too tough, dig harder.
+It will make your hands, spine, mind and soul strong.

-This bird's relative disappearance in the state of Illinois was noted due to the birds' mass exit from their major rookery a little southeast of here a few years ago.
-But they've been here my 25 years, and husband says were here when he first moved in, before that.
+This bird's relative disappearance in the state of Illinois was noticed by the experts due to the birds' exit from a major rookery a little southeast of here some years ago.
+But a family's been here my 25 years, and since husband first moved in, many years before that.
+This seems not unusual, but logical to us.
+People are city folks, suburban or country folks- why not birds?
 There are likely many smaller families gathered all along Illinois' rivers and marshes.
-There are valid articles from reliable sources about this phenomenon available at the top of their story page.
+There are articles from reliable sources about this bird available at the top of their story page.

 Until later, Gardener Lori